← All articles

 Three independent pressures converged between 2024 and 2026, and they’re still compounding.

 Regulatory pressure.
-The European Union’s Digital Markets Act came into force in March 2024 and forced Apple to allow third-party marketplaces and sideloading inside the EU.
+The European Union’s Digital Markets Act became binding on designated gatekeepers in March 2024 and forced Apple to allow third-party marketplaces and sideloading inside the EU.
 The UK’s Competition and Markets Authority has issued similar designations for Apple and Google’s mobile ecosystems.
 Japan’s Mobile Software Competition Act took effect at the end of 2025, and several US state-level cases (most notably the Epic v.
 Google remedies) have pushed Google to widen its real-money payment and third-party billing options on Android worldwide.
 None of these regimes is identical, but the trajectory is the same: regulators no longer accept that two gatekeepers should hold all the keys.

 Web-native distribution.
 Modern browsers are now genuinely capable of hosting playable content at scale, which means that for some titles “distribution” no longer requires an app at all.
 We cover this in depth in our piece on web-native games, but the short version is: another distribution surface has appeared, and it’s not gated by the duopoly.
-A specific slice of that surface — HTML5 titles running with zero install friction inside Telegram, TikTok, and Messenger — is already a >$6B channel; we broke out the instant-games layer playbook separately.
+A specific slice of that surface — HTML5 titles running with zero install friction inside Telegram, TikTok, and Messenger — has become a channel in its own right, though published market sizings for it vary too widely to quote with any confidence; we broke out the instant-games layer playbook separately.

 The map: where the volume actually is